JConley1344/SysLib690/Week 11 Cataloging Modules.md

 ```

 ## Security
 I created the login and password for the cataloging page.
-I kept *libcat* at the username for the loging.
+I kept *libcat* at the username for the login.

 I also use the code provided to create the **`.htaccess`**.